KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation-Article.md

 }
 ```

-The **.keyboardDictation** view modifier has an **overlay** parameter that defines the overlay to show while dictation is active.
-You can use the Pro **Dictation.Screen** with any of the built-in dictation visualizers, or a completely custom view.
+The ``SwiftUI/View/keyboardDictation()`` view modifier has an overlay parameter that defines the view to show while dictation is active.
+You can use the Pro ``Dictation`` ``Dictation/Screen`` with any of the built-in dictation visualizers, or a completely custom view.

 #### 7. Create a speech recognizer

-The **keyboardDictation** view modifier requires a `SpeechRecognizer`, which is a Pro protocol that is used to decouple KeyboardKit from the Speech framework, since referring to Speech would force *all* apps to specify permissions for dictation.
+The ``SwiftUI/View/keyboardDictation()`` view modifier requires a ``SpeechRecognizer``, which is a protocol that decouples KeyboardKit from the Speech framework, to avoid *all* apps from having to specify dictation permissions.

-Instead, just add the code below to your app, then inject a `StandardSpeechRecognizer` into the **keyboardDictation** view modifier.
+Instead, just add this code to your app, then inject an instance of this class into the ``SwiftUI/View/keyboardDictation()`` view modifier.

 ```swift
 import Speech